Histex CT extended-release capsules

 Generic Name: carbinoxamine maleate (kar-bi-NOX-a-meen)

 Brand Name: Examples include Histex CT and Histex I/E

-Histex CT extended-release capsules is used for:
+Histex CT extended-release capsules are used for:

 Treating allergy symptoms such as runny nose, watery/itchy eyes, rash, or hives.
 It may also be used for other conditions as determined by your doctor.

 Histex CT extended-release capsules are an antihistamine.
 It works by blocking the action of histamine, which reduces the symptoms of an allergic reaction.